betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 wrong?
 How can you find out the cause?

-Won't it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock method calls as they are made?
+Won't it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock strategy calls as they are made?
 For each call, would you like to see its actual argument values and which `EXPECT_CALL` Google Mock thinks it matches?